I’m always on the hunt for creative ways to save money in our household budget each month.

 Evaluate your progress at the end of the week – it’ll motivate you to do it again later.
 (Work your way up to longer time periods if you’re feeling brave!)

 Time Purchases Wisely:

-And again- check out BeFrugal before shopping!
+Don’t forget – check out BeFrugal before shopping!
 Target, Kohls, Macy’s, Amazon, JcPenney, Target are just a few of the 5,000+ participating retailers at BeFrugal.
-They list current coupon codes PLUS you’ll get cash back on your purchases.
+Be Frugal lists current coupon codes PLUS you’ll get cash back on your purchases.

 Consumer Reports also has an awesome month-by-month guide that tells you the best time of year to buy just about everything.

 ○ Have a swap party